 The neuropsychology residency training period begins each year on Sept.
-1. The stipend for first-year residents is consistent with NIH's National Research Service Award doctoral stipend levels.
+1. The stipend for first-year residents is consistent with the National Institutes of Health's (NIH) National Research Service Award doctoral stipend levels.
 Residents receive appointments through the Johns Hopkins University School of Medicine.
-Kennedy Krieger Institute provides individual health insurance benefits.
-Spouse and family coverage is also available.
+Kennedy Krieger provides individual health insurance benefits.
+Spousal and family coverage is also available.
 In addition, Johns Hopkins Medicine University Health Services offers comprehensive ambulatory medical care for residents and their dependents, with services provided by faculty and professional staff members.
-Residents are entitled to 10 vacation days, in addition to the eight annual holidays observed at the Institute.
+Residents are entitled to 15 vacation days a year, in addition to the eight annual holidays observed at the Institute.
 Support for travel and professional conferences is provided.
 All residents are given individual office space, including a computer with online access to The Johns Hopkins University's medical library system and online full-text access to university journal subscriptions.
 A full range of scoring programs, dictation software and statistical packages is maintained in the Department of Neuropsychology.

-Visit KennedyKrieger.org/Neuropsych-Training for more information about Kennedy Krieger Institute's Pediatric Neuropsychology Residency Program and application guidelines.
+Visit KennedyKrieger.org/Neuropsych-Training for more information about Kennedy Krieger's Pediatric Neuropsychology Residency Program and application guidelines.